stjohn909/VM205/README.md

-# VM205 C library using pigpio and pigpiod, (RPi, ArchLinux)
+# VM205 C library using pigpio and pigpiod, (RPi, PiOS Bullseye)

 This library provides an API to the [Whadda WPSH206/Velleman VM205](https://whadda.com/product/oscilloscope-and-logic-analyzer-shield-for-raspberry-pi-wpsh206/) (Raspberry Pi oscilloscope shield) using the C interface to the pigpio daemon.

-This library is in development on a Raspberry Pi 3B+ running Pi OS Bullseye, although theoretically it should function on any OpenGL-enabled pi running pigpiod.
+Development is on a Raspberry Pi 3B+ running Pi OS Bullseye, although theoretically it should function on any OpenGL-enabled pi running pigpiod.

 The VM205 has been rebranded and is now sold by [Whadda](https://whadda.com) as the VPSH206, but you'll have better luck searching for forum discussions if you reference the VM205.